 Image source: shutterstock

 Optimistic, care free, keen observer and feminist.
 Enjoy traveling, dancing, painting, movies and music.
-Pets
+Pets and nature excites me.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!

 Can you believe this bloke compelled me to wear only saris - full time at home- till the eighth month of my pregnancy?!
 The excessive heat coupled with humidity made my life miserable.

 Recently when I browsed an interesting post by a fellow author on this very forum I had a sense of déjà vu.
 She describes the absolutely unnecessary hullabaloo over ladies donning nighties and /or dupatta –less suits.